kvutien/Tutorial-truffle-react-hooks/README.md

 _Feel free to skip [this section](./README-3.md) that contains bonuses that are useful but may exceed your first-step familiarization._

+## Learn more about a full development cycle
+You may want to check the [tutorial for a full development cycle](./devtutorial/devTuto-1.md).

 ## Learn More about React